webpack-contrib/html-loader/README.md

 };
 ```

-You can also set the `preprocessor` option as an Asynchronous Function (`async Function`) instance.
+You can also set the `preprocessor` option as an asynchronous function instance.

-For example :
+For example:

 **webpack.config.js**